PX4/PX4-user_guide/en/simulation/gazebo.md

 This publishes depth images and camera information on the `/camera/depth/image_raw` and `/camera/depth/camera_info` ROS topics respectively.

-To use these images, you will need to install ROS.
+To use these images, you will need to install ROS or ROS 2.
 Note the warning at the top of this page about how to "avoid installation conflicts" when installing ROS and Gazebo.

 You can simulate a quadrotor with a forward-facing depth camera using: